FINLAND ARCTIC CHALLENGE LIVE

 The route follows a snowmobile path that cuts through trees and meadows.
 This time of year, the sun is above the horizon, lighting up the snow and making for a picture-perfect day!

-After the ride and once back at the starting point, the group had a chance to thank and hug their huskies.
+After the ride and once back at the starting point, everyone had a chance to thank and hug their huskies.
 They then returned to a warm tent for a hot berry drink and delicious cookies.

-With a little down time after a lunch of lentil soup, some took a walk in the woods to take photos given the perfect lighting on this sunny day.
-By late afternoon the sauna was ready, with women taking theirs at 5pm and then men at 6pm.
+Some then took a walk in the woods to take photos given the perfect lighting on this sunny day.
+Late afternoon the sauna was ready, with women taking theirs at 5pm and then men at 6pm.
 Before the group knew it, it was time for dinner (and more wine!), topped off by tasty chocolate cake.

-Our talented photographer Myke, and videographer Michael, then gave a presentation that included photos and videos from the week’s activities.
+Our talented photographer Myke, and videographer Michael, then gave a presentation that included photos and videos from the week’s stages.

 Onward!